Online Courses

 Strengths: Podia is super easy to use, with a clean, modern design out of the box.
 Podia also gives you the ability to create one-off “posts” for paid content in addition to longer courses.

-Best for: Creators who have course materials of different shapes and sizes who want a beautiful viewing experience.
+Best for: Creators who have course materials of different shapes and sizes who want an elaborate website with it.

 Conclusion